ysowti/Data-Analysis-Portfolio_Yahya/README.md

 ### Diagnosis prediction using NN:

-In this solution I used Keras and deep learning to solve the multi-class classification problem and used sample weight capability of Keras in order to have a model that performs more evenly across different classes in order to deal with unbalance dataset.
+In this solution I used Keras and deep learning to solve the multi-class classification problem and used sample weight capability of Keras in order to have a model that performs more evenly across different classes in order to deal with imbalanced dataset.

 ### Diagnosis prediction using XGB: